PaoAracena/Budget_App_Frontend/README.md

 <<<<<<< HEAD
 # Budget_App_Frontend
 =======
+This is a front-end React application built with JavaScript, CSS, and HTML that allows you to manage your budget by displaying transactions and providing functions to edit, delete, and create new transactions.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts